NastaranMO/piano-buddy/README.md

 sequenceDiagram
     actor User as User
     participant Buddy as Piano Buddy
-    participant RNN as MusicRNN
+    participant Genie as PianoGenie
     participant Seq as Music Sequencer
     participant Player as Player

-    Seq->>RNN: Initiates by pressing a key on the virtual piano Buddy->>Genie: Requests the next note from the PianoGenie Genie->>Buddy: Provides the next musical note
+    User->>Buddy: Initiates by pressing a key on the virtual piano Buddy->>Genie: Requests the next note from the PianoGenie Genie->>Buddy: Provides the next musical note
     Buddy->>Seq: Stores the received note for future reference Buddy->>Player: Sends the note to the Player for playback Player->>User: Plays the note, allowing the User to hear it

 ```

 ### AI-Generated Melody Continuation